 As an experienced leader in education, Linda mentors and coaches teachers and principals, and consults nationally and internationally on issues of educational reform, leadership, teaching with a commitment to racial justice and equity, and the critical role of arts and creativity in schools.
 Linda is also the author of two widely praised books: The Hardest Questions Aren’t on the Test and When Grit Isn’t Enough (Beacon Press).
 Her newest book, co -edited with two of her former graduate students, is being published by Palgrave Macmillan, Building Democratic Schools and Learning Environments: A Global Perspective.
 Linda blogs about many of these issues at www.lindanathan.com

 She began her teaching career in San Juan, Puerto Rico, and then came to Boston to work as a bilingual middle school teacher.

-Linda Nathan holds a Doctorate in Education from Harvard University, a Master’s degree in education administration from Antioch University, a Master’s of performing arts from Emerson College, and a Bachelor’s degree from the University of California, Berkeley.
+Dr. Nathan holds a Doctor of Education degree from Harvard University, Master’s degrees from Emerson College and Antioch University, and a Bachelor of Arts degree from the University of California, Berkeley.